-4. Leasehold Inducements
+4. Leasehold Improvements

 On August 31, 2005, the Company entered into agreements to lease a new office and laboratory facility ("Maplewood Facility") and sublease the Company's existing facility ("Englert Facility") on similar terms as in the original lease.
 As an incentive to enter into the Maplewood Facility lease, the Company received free rent and capital inducements.
-The Company only paid half rent for the Maplewood Facility over the first 24 months of the 84-month lease term and received additional inducements in the form of furniture, equipment and leasehold improvements with a fair market value of approximately \$544.
+The Company only paid half rent for the Maplewood Facility over the first 24 months of the 84-month lease term and received additional inducements in the form of furniture, equipment and leasehold improvements.
+In September 2009, the Company terminated the Maplewood lease relating to the Company's primary office facility in Research Triangle Park for approximately \$175,000.